Create Sales Analytics Using the Wizard

 This time, you use the Custom option to vary the default settings and use the wizard.
 To keep it simple, we’re only going to change a couple of settings.
 You’ll get a feel for how the wizard works and how to use it in your own org.
 And you’ll see that your answers to the wizard questions really do matter!

-- This brings you to a page that lets you add objects to your app with Products and Cases preselected.
-When Service Analytics runs the compatibility check, it looks for the objects you see on this page.
-We’ve included Products and Cases in your special Developer Edition org, but not the other objects (which are greyed back here).
-You can deselect them by clicking the object, but let’s leave them—you know that DTC uses data about products to measure results.
-And it sounds great to see customer service data with your sales data.
+- This brings you to the page we looked at a moment ago that lets you add objects to your app with Products and Cases preselected.
+When Analytics runs the compatibility check, it looks for the objects you see on this page.
+We’ve included Products and Cases in your special Developer Edition org, but not the other objects (which are grayed back here).
+You can deselect them, but let’s leave them—you know that DTC uses data about products to measure results.
+And it sounds great to see customer service cases data with your sales data.
 So leave them as is and click Looks good, next.
 In your own org, you can add other objects to your app here, but we only want Products and Cases for our example app.

 - You see the first page of the wizard.
 Go to the first question, about the first field to use to segment customers.
 It has Account Type—but you’re going to try something a little different: You know that Laura usually likes grouping customers according to the segment.
 So look for Segment in the answers to the first question and select that.
 Leave Industry in the second question, like this.